In Nigeria, the government is cracking down on money spraying at festive events

 BRIGHT: But guests at the wedding say something is missing.

-ROWLAND ADEBAYO: If you are not a Nigerian and you've not been to a Nigerian party before, especially wedding, you'll see a lot of money on the ground, money flowing here and there.
+ROWLAND ADEBAYO: If you're not a Nigerian and you've not been to a Nigerian party before, especially wedding, you'll see a lot of money on the ground, money flowing here and there.

 ADEBAYO: For a wedding, your friends, family - they are coming to celebrate you.
 They believe spraying you - the bigger the amount of money they spray, the higher they believe they value you as a person.
 So that's how it used to be.
 It's a show of love, symbol of love and appreciation.